krzysztofradomski/mp/improvements.md

 - fix shared types, type narrowing for message related stuff on server e.g. `function createMessage(type: MessageType, payload: any) {...}`
 - export server types to client
+- proper message queue for the server and maybe client too
 - dockerize the whole app and deploy to fly.io
 - make new tiles appear during the game, to fill the gaps made by merging
 - swap edge case bugs - tbc